eyusolbek/Waffleswebfixed/README.md

-# Waffleswebfixed
+# Wafflesweb-
-Website I made for hackclub's waffles event.
+Website I coded for Waffles

+I created this website for hack-club's event: waffles.